- Home

 Board of Equalization (BOE) Abatement Process

-If the taxpayer files an Abatement petition, the assessor will recommend full approval, partial approval, or denial.
-If the Assessor denies the petition in whole or in part and the BOE agrees with the recommendation, the taxpayer has the right to appeal the decision to the State Board of Assessment Appeals or by requesting arbitration by an independent arbitrator hired by the Board of Equalization.
+If the taxpayer files an Abatement petition, the Assessor’s Office will recommend full approval, partial approval or denial.
+If the Assessor’s Office denies the petition in whole or in part and the BOE agrees with the recommendation, the taxpayer has the right to appeal the decision to the State Board of Assessment Appeals or by requesting arbitration by an independent arbitrator hired by the Board of Equalization.

-- The taxpayer will have the opportunity to testify, present evidence, any confidential information provided must be marked confidential, and/or call witnesses on his behalf.
-Please note that the taxpayer has the burden of proving that his opinion of value of the property is more indicative of the correct valuation for taxation than the assessor's opinion.
+PLEASE NOTE: the taxpayer has the burden of proving that his opinion of the value of the property is more indicative of the correct valuation for taxation than the assessor's opinion.

 Contact Us